Common names: (see varieties below)

 Botanical Names: (see varieties below)

 Ferns are ancient, dating all the way back to the Carboniferous period.
-These indoor plants are living reminders of ages gone by, and it's well worth bringing this piece of Earth’s origin into your home.
-Most varieties of ferns (from Kangaroo Paws to Autumn Ferns) require basic care, but they’ll need just a bit more pampering than other tropical plants because they love a humid environment.
-That being said, ferns add a soft, airy texture to your plant scape that can’t be replicated.
-Some ferns shed their leaves from time to time, but with proper watering and maintenance, leaf drop can be greatly reduced.
-Larger leaf ferns tend to be less messy and require less water than their thirstier cousins.
+These indoor plants are living reminders of past ages, and it's well worth bringing this piece of Earth's origin into your home.
+Most varieties of ferns (from Kangaroo Paws to Autumn Ferns) require basic care, but they'll need just a bit more pampering than other tropical plants because they love a humid environment.
+That said, ferns add a soft, airy texture to your plantscape that can't be replicated.
+Some ferns shed their leaves occasionally, but with proper watering and maintenance, leaf drop can be significantly reduced.
+Ferns with larger leaves tend to be less messy and require less water than their thirstier cousins.

-Most people assume ferns thrive in the shadows, but these houseplants need some light, so don’t hide them in dark corners.
+Most people assume ferns thrive in the shadows, but these houseplants need some light, so don't hide these misunderstood indoor plants in dark corners!
 Medium, indirect dappled light will bring out the best in them (picture them under a thick canopy of trees on a sunny day).
-Avoid direct sunlight.
+Avoid direct sunlight, especially in the summer when the sun's rays are intense!
+The less light your ferns receive, the slower they will grow, and they may become leggy and thin.
+If you see this happening, immediately relocate your fern to a brighter spot!
+Learn more about what light is right for your indoor plants!

-Ferns adapt easily to most household temperatures.
-They prefer to live in cooler temps but can withstand temperatures into the 90’s.
-They’ll just need more water and shade during a heatwave.
+Ferns adapt quickly to most household temperatures.
+They prefer to live in cooler temps but can withstand temperatures into the 90's.
+They'll just need more water and shade during a heatwave.
+When the temperatures are hot and stagnant, we recommend using a fan to provide good air circulation!
+Moving air helps keep pests and diseases, and fungus away!

-Humidity is a MUST in order to keep your fern strong and vigorous!
-If you think about the tropical rainforests where they naturally grow, it’s easy to see why.
+Humidity is a M-U-S-T to keep your fern strong and vigorous!
+If you think about the tropical rain forests where they naturally grow, it’s easy to understand why.
 A humidifier will be the best solution to raise the humidity in your home during the cold months when the forced-air heat is cranking and dries out the air.
-Misting your plants is a temporary fix; if you’re able to mist multiple times daily that will help.
-If you can’t mist often, then place the ferns on a tray filled with pebbles and water so the evaporating water can reach the foliage.
+We do not recommend misting your ferns -- or any plants --as a source of humidity.
+You would have to be misting all day for that to happen!.
+Misting does almost nothing to help raise the humidity for your plants, even though it feels therapeutic and relaxing to do!
+A stylish and practical way to increase the humidity in a small area is to place the ferns on a tray filled with pebbles and water so the evaporating moisture can reach the foliage.
+Learn how to increase humidity around your indoor plants!

 Feed your ferns with a ¼-diluted complete liquid fertilizer twice a month during the growing season.
+You can add organic compost, worm castings, or a slow-release fertilizer.
+Keep in mind that ferns are sensitive to being over-fertilized, so always dilute any concentrated fertilizer before applying it!
 Do not feed during the winter or in the colder months.

 - Only fertilize your indoor plants after you’ve saturated the soil with water; this avoids burning the roots and foliage.